dcomtois/summarytools/README.md

     stand-alone, simple report generation
   - Keep up with the constantly evolving *R* practices

-## Output Options
+## 1.2 Output Options

-Outputs (results produced by functions) can be
+Results can be

   - Displayed in the *R* console as plain text
-  - Rendered in *html* and shown in RStudio’s Viewer or in a Web Browser
+  - Rendered as *html* and shown in RStudio’s Viewer or in a Web Browser
   - Written to / appended to plain text, *markdown*, or *html* files with the `print()` and `view()` functions
   - Used in *Rmarkdown* reports

-## Other Characteristics
+## 1.3 Other Characteristics

   - Pipe-Friendly:
       - The `%>%` and `%$%` operators from the